scottc-bio/metaLoc/README.md

-# metaLoc
+# metaLoc protein localisation pipeline
+metaLoc is a reproducible [NextFlow](https://www.nature.com/articles/nbt.3820) workflow for protein localisation prediction utilising publicly available tools from both protein amino acid (aa) sequences or, in "meta" mode, from metagenomic nucleotide (nt) sequences.
+The workflow schematic can be seen below:

 <img src="docs/workflow.png" width="70%">

-metaLoc is a pipeline for protein localisation prediction utilising publicly available tools.

-The core pipeline works with protein amino acid (aa) sequences but running the pipeline in "meta" mode allows metagenomic nucleotide (nt) sequences to be used as the input.
+## Core workflow
+The core workflow accepts protein sequence .fasta files as the input.
+For both eukaryotic and prokaryotic sequences the workflow utilises [SignalP 6.0](https://www.nature.com/articles/s41587-021-01156-3) in "euk" mode for eukaryotic sequences and in "other" mode for prokaryotic sequences for signal peptide prediction.
+Next [DeepLoc 2.1](https://academic.oup.com/nar/article/52/W1/W215/7642068) is utilised for eukaryotic protein localisation, and [DeepLocPro 1.0](https://academic.oup.com/bioinformatics/article/40/12/btae677/7900293) for prokaryotic protein localisation.
+Finally, transmembrane helices prediction is performed utilising either [Phobius 1.01](https://academic.oup.com/nar/article/35/suppl_2/W429/2920784) or [DeepTMHMM 1.0](https://www.biorxiv.org/content/10.1101/2022.04.08.487609v1) depending on the user preference.
+Despite its improved accuraccy, DeepTMHMM implemented here uploads sequences to the DeepTMHMM server for processing which could be time consuming for large datasets and unsuitable for sensitive data.

+## Meta mode
+For metagenomic nucleotide sequences (e.g. contigs) of known eukaryotic or prokaryotic origin, protein sequences can be predicted from the nucleotide sequences.
+[AUGUSTUS 3.5.0](https://academic.oup.com/bioinformatics/article/24/5/637/202844) is used alongside the user selected gene model to predict coding sequences from eukaryotic contigs.
+[Prodigal 2.6.3](https://link.springer.com/article/10.1186/1471-2105-11-119) is used for ORF prediction from prokaryotic contigs.
+For sequences of unknown origin (e.g. shotgun metagenomic contigs), [EukRep 0.6.7](https://pmc.ncbi.nlm.nih.gov/articles/PMC5880246/) is utilised for taxonomic classification of contigs into eukaryotic or prokaryotic contig sequences.
+Both branches of the pipeline are then performed simultaneously.